 On the other hand, another smart thermostat brand, ecobee, claims a yearly saving of 23% on both heating and cooling bills.
-If both claims are true for smart thermostat in general, we should be able to recoup the cost of buying a smart thermostat within 1.5 to 2 years.
+If both claims are true for a smart thermostat in general, we should be able to recoup the cost of buying a smart thermostat within 1.5 to 2 years.

 Another reason for upgrading to a smart thermostat is to improve the comfort of our place.
-Setting a constant home temperature with a mercury blob thermostat is usually a hit-and-miss.
+Setting a constant home temperature with a mercury blob thermostat is usually hit-and-miss.
 This means our home temperature is not consistent day-to-day.
 A smart thermostat can easily address this issue.

-The last reason is automating home temperature control so there is no need to adjust the thermostat daily and provide comfortable temperature for guests who cannot access the thermostat as stated above.
+The last reason is automating home temperature control so there is no need to adjust the thermostat daily and provide a comfortable temperature for guests who cannot access the thermostat as stated above.
 After researching many types of thermostats, it appears upgrading to a WiFi smart thermostat with Geofence feature is the best solution for us.

 Is a C-wire Necessary?